JTejedor/ninety-nine/README.md

   The timestamp of each transfer is the original name of the file reformatted to transform in LocalDateTime.

+  Instead of download the whole file, and process after, the file is downloader line per line using streams to avoid meaningless memory use.

   Finally, to maintain consistency in the sum of transfer amounts, an additional field is created to store the conversion to euros of that amount.
 Otherwise, it was too expensive to convert from a mongo query or meaningless amounts would be added.
 As consequence, an external dependency, to perform properly the exchange, is added, [JSR 354](https://jcp.org/en/jsr/detail?id=354).

 ### V. FTP server

   This is another request for this challenge, create a FTP server in your machine or anyway to upload files with the required characteristics.
-A ftp container was chosen to deploy together with rest of components.
 The selected FTP Server was an image of [pure ftpd server](https://www.pureftpd.org/project/pure-ftpd/) with capacity for 5 simultaneous clients and a single registered user.

   I prefer left a persistent volume in /tmp/ftp-data to facilitate consecutive tests and to have enough data. its deletion is recommended after evaluate this submission.

+  Update note: To ensure that the system appears fully operational at first, I have uploaded some initial data to the FTP server image, so that the frontend already displays existing data, after mongo uploader starts and processes this first wave.
+It is in github, if you would like to see some results of FTP Uploader.

 ### VI.
 File FTP uploader